Best Way To Plan & Book Your Alaska Vacation

 1. Book Direct

 If you plan to visit a wilderness lodge or adventure lodge, you’ll benefit from speaking directly with the tour operator.
 The same is true if you want to take an off-the-beaten-path excursion, like fly-in bear-viewing from Homer or heli-hiking with K2 in Denali.
 Since these are the people running the excursions, they’re more helpful than a middle man agent in helping you decide which experience is right for you.
 You can also talk with them about your food, room, and activity requirements.
-Operators of high-quality tours and unique lodges want to talk directly to guests during the reservations process for just these reasons.
+Operators of high-end tours and remote wilderness lodges often want to talk directly to guests during the reservations process for just these reasons.

 Some of the larger hotels— particularly in Denali and Seward—offer steep discounts if you plan the schedule right.
 Here’s how: These hotels cater to cruise passengers, and are booked up most nights during the summer, but there are short gaps between groups when the hotel may be nearly empty—and those nights can be very cheap.
 The only way to score those discounts, though, is to book direct.
 See our page on how to find those dates.